sangit6031hub/ayyappabhajan/content/resources/2_ayyappa_dos_donts.md

 ---
-section_id: Ayyappa
+section: Reference-&-Resources
-nav_order: 4
+nav_order: 2
-title: 1 Ayyappa Dos and Don'ts
+title: 2 Ayyappa Dos and Don'ts
 topics: Ayyappa
 ---
 Ayyappa Deeksha or Ayyappa Vratham is a religious observation done as an offering to Lord Ayyappa following the rules & regulations of utmost celibacy (as practiced by Brahmacharis in good olden days).
 It is usually observed for 41 days (or 21 or 11 days).